Egypt–Israel peace treaty: Reaction in the Arab world

+Long-term effects in Egypt

 The peace between Egypt and Israel has lasted since the treaty went into effect, and Egypt has become an important strategic partner of Israel.
 Binyamin Ben-Eliezer, a former Israeli defense minister known for his close ties to Egyptian officials, has stated that "Egypt is not only our closest friend in the region, the co-operation between us goes beyond the strategic."

 As part of the agreement, the U.S. began economic and military aid to Egypt, and political backing for its subsequent governments.
 From the Camp David peace accords in 1978 until 2000, the United States has subsidized Egypt's armed forces with over $38 billion worth of aid.
 Egypt receives about $1.3 billion annually.

 Nevertheless, the peace is often described as a "cold peace", with many in Egypt skeptical about its effectiveness.
 The Arab-Israeli conflict has kept relations cool.

 The Egyptian revolution of 2011 led to fears in Israel about the future of the treaty, although the Israeli prime minister Benjamin Netanyahu stated that he expected any new Egyptian government to keep the peace treaty with Israel, as it has served both countries well.
 After the Egyptian Army took power on 11 February 2011, it announced that Egypt would continue to abide by all its international and regional treaties.
 However, Ayman Nour, an influential Egyptian opposition figure and likely presidential candidate called for Cairo's peace treaty with Israel to be "reassessed".
 On 15 September 2011, the then Egyptian prime minister Essam Sharaf said that "A peace deal with Israel was not sacred".
 Rashad al-Bayumi, the deputy chief of Egypt's largest party, the Muslim Brotherhood, said that they would not recognize Israel and that the treaty could be put to a referendum, emphasizing that while they respected all of their international agreements, they "had the right to review the peace deal" and that the Egyptian people "have yet to speak their mind".
 Representatives of the group had told U.S. diplomats that they did not intend to revoke the treaty.

 Addressing Israeli concerns on 31 July 2014, Egyptian president Abdel Fattah el-Sisi pledged to continue the peace with Israel.

+During the Gaza War of 2023–2025, Israel violated the treaty by taking control of the Philadelphi Corridor.
+Israel stated that Hamas had been smuggling weapons through the corridor.
+Egypt denied this claim and also rejected the appointment of a new Israeli ambassador in September 2024.